 - Viagra (sildenafil) – was the first PDE-5 inhibitor on the market.
 Its effects start 30 to 60 minutes after taking the tablet but can be less effective if taken after a large meal.
 The effects can last for up to twelve hours with 60 to 80% of people experiencing improved erections during that time.
 Headache and flushing are the most common side-effects.
-You can also get generic Sildenafil and now Viagra Connect over the counter.
+You can get Viagra Connect over the counter

 - Spedra (avanafil) – is one of the newest PDE-5 inhibitors.
-It can more precisely target the penis when it is swallowed so there should be fewer side effects in other parts of the body.
+It can more precisely target the penis when it’s swallowed so there should be fewer side effects in other parts of the body.
 60 to 70% of people taking Spedra have been able to have sex within 15 minutes of taking the medicine.
-Headache is less common than with the other PDE-5 inhibitors, but it is still the most common side-effect of this medicine.
+Headache is less common than with the other PDE-5 inhibitors, but it’s still the most common side-effect of this medicine

 There are some other treatment option available too: